What are Ukraine’s rare earth minerals, where are they and what will the deal with Trump involve?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

+“My team and I stand ready to work under President Trump's strong leadership to get a peace that lasts,” Mr Trump quoted Mr Zelensky as writing.
+“We do really value how much America has done to help Ukraine maintain its sovereignty and independence.”

+Mr Trump added that Mr Zelensky said he was ready to sign the minerals deal “at any. time that is convenient for you”.

-Ukraine has agreed to a rare earth minerals deal with the US in a bid to secure support to end the war after the Trump administration dropped some of its toughest demands.
+Last week, Ukraine agreed to a revised deal with the US to secure support to end the war after the Trump administration dropped some of its toughest demands.

+But a tense exchange between the two countries’ leaders on Friday brought the negotiations crashing down again, with the Ukrainian president berated in front of cameras by Mr Trump and his second-in-command JD Vance.

+The deal, which was touted as a central point of peace negotiations, was left unsigned and what can be salvaged from it remains uncertain.

+A White House official said that the minerals deal was a “first step to lasting peace” but Zelensky had “overplayed his cards”.

-Below, The Independent looks at what could be included in the deal and why it is being struck.
+Below, The Independent looks at what could be included in the deal if it is struck.

 What do we know about the deal so far?

-While negotiations are yet to be finalised, it has been reported the preliminary agreement establishes a fund in which Ukraine would contribute 50 per cent of proceeds from the “future monetisation” of state-owned mineral resources such as oil and gas, which would be invested in Ukrainian projects.
+While negotiations are up in the air, it has been reported the preliminary agreement establishes a fund in which Ukraine would contribute 50 per cent of proceeds from the “future monetisation” of state-owned mineral resources such as oil and gas, which would be invested in Ukrainian projects.

 Included in the deal was a US commitment to back Ukraine’s economic development into the future.
 Deputy prime minister Olha Stefanishyna told the Financial Times that the minerals agreement is just one part of the bigger picture.